How is car insurance calculated?

-Calculating car insurance premiums is a complicated process that insurers spend a lot of time trying to get right.
+When working out how to calculate car insurance premiums, insurers spend a lot of time trying to get it right.
 There are lots of factors involved in figuring out how much of a risk you are on the road and each one plays a part in determining what price you end up paying.

 When you apply for car insurance quotes, you’ll be asked to provide details about yourself, your car, your driving history, and more.
 All of the details you provide will be taken into consideration, but some of them will be more important than others in deciding the final cost of your car insurance.

-These are eight of the biggest factors that go into calculating what you pay:
+These are twelve of the biggest factors that go into calculating what you pay:

 Understandably, what car you drive is another one of the big variables that influences what you pay for car insurance.
 It’s not as simple as just being down to which make or model you have though, there are lots of details about your car that can play a part in changing the price of insurance.

 - Its age and value